iamaanahmad/AIArtify/README.md

-# 🎨 ArtChain AI
+# 🎨 AIArtify

-**ArtChain AI** is a revolutionary dApp that empowers users to become digital artists by transforming their text prompts into unique, mintable NFTs on the blockchain.
+**AIArtify** is a revolutionary dApp that empowers users to become digital artists by transforming their text prompts into unique, mintable NFTs on the blockchain.
 Leveraging the power of cutting-edge generative AI, this platform provides a seamless and intuitive experience for creating, refining, and owning verifiably unique digital art.

 This project was built for a hackathon, showcasing a full-featured, modern Web3 application.